10. Stockton, California

 Many of the issues with high crime rates in the city of Stockton, California may have a direct correlation with the fact that it was the largest city in the US to declare bankruptcy in 2012 causing increased budget cuts across the board, reports Business Insider.

-Their information also makes it apparent that the police and local government are just so understaffed and limited on resources that it has become increasingly hard to get a hold on crime that seems to be spiraling out of control.
+Their information also makes it apparent that the police and local government are just so understaffed and limited on resources that it has become increasingly hard to get a handle on crime that seems to be spiraling out of control.

-Their numbers for 2012 put crime rates for murder in Stockton at 24 per 100,000 people and robberies at 520 per 100,000 people.
+The numbers for 2012 put crime rates for murder in Stockton at 24 per 100,000 people and robberies at 520 per 100,000 people.
 Those alarmingly high numbers make this west coast city one of the most dangerous to live in for its size in the whole of the US.

 Neighborhood Scout revealed that violent crimes such as forcible rape, murder and aggravated assault are very common within city limits making the chance for the average citizen to fall victim about 1 in 64 based on FBI reported crime data.